mieubrisse/personal-writing/whats-ai-anyway-part-4/post.md

 Instead, they take in and predict things called **tokens**.

 A token is a little chunk of text.
-It might be a full word, it might be a part of a word, it might be a symbol.
+It might be a full word, it might be part of a word, it might be a symbol.

 For example, our phrase:

 > Hey Claude, tell me who invented the portable toilet.

-gets broken into these tokens by [the OpenAI tokenizer](https://platform.openai.com/tokenizer):
+gets broken into 11 tokens by [the OpenAI tokenizer](https://platform.openai.com/tokenizer):

 `Hey`
 ` Claude`